humanific/bootstrapped-gallery/README.md

 ## Quick start

-Copy the Folder in your Wordpress theme folder and enable it.
+Copy the Folder in your Wordpress plugin folder and enable it.

 ## Bugs and feature requests